Code-Institute-Submissions/Oneminutetotwelve/README.md

 - Onscroll and parallax function on index page with text and pictures in a balanced porportion to allow users to interact and absorb important inforamtion
 - Google map function on countrydata page with click function on country marker to open window to allow users to navigate and compare information between countries
 - Links to external website explaining the background to some of the challenges we are facing today
-- Links to aid organisation
+- Links to aid organisations
 - Social media links (not activated)

 ### Future Features